-- (a) Work with professionals from the appropriate agencies, including APS, other law enforcement agencies, medical service providers and local prosecutors, to develop community specific procedures for responding to situations where there are adult abuse victims endangered by exposure to methamphetamine labs or the manufacture and trafficking of other drugs. - (b) Activate any available interagency response when an officer notifies the Detective Bureau supervisor that he/she has responded to a drug lab or other narcotics crime

-- scene where an adult abuse victim is present or where evidence indicates that an adult abuse victim lives. - (c) Develop a report format or checklist for use when officers respond to drug labs or other narcotics crime scenes.
-The checklist will help officers document the environmental, medical, social and other conditions that may affect the adult.
+- (a) Work with professionals from the appropriate agencies, including APS, other law enforcement agencies, medical service providers, and local prosecutors, to develop community specific procedures for responding to situations where there are elder or dependent adult abuse victims endangered by exposure to methamphetamine labs or the manufacture and trafficking of other drugs. - (b) Activate any available interagency response when an officer notifies the Detective Bureau supervisor that he/she has responded to a drug lab or other narcotics crime scene where an elder or dependent adult abuse victim is present or where evidence indicates that an elder or dependent adult abuse victim lives. - (c) Develop a report format or checklist for use when officers respond to drug labs or other narcotics crime scenes.
+The checklist will help officers document the environmental, medical, social, and other conditions that may affect the adult.